pinhobrunodev/brunolanches-webservice/README.md

 # 🎯 About the project

-### Project created to exercise my knowledge in REST API development.
+#### Project created to exercise my knowledge in REST API development.

+## 🛵🍕 Bruno Lanches is a personal project for a delivery-style food store.

 ## 🛠 Technologies used